ghoztsys/google-terraform-modules/README.md

 ## Usage

-Because often times a service has multiple environments and we want to be able to test module changes without affecting the live environments, all live plans should refer to modules by their release tags.
+Because often times a service has multiple environments and we want to be able to test module changes without affecting the live environments, all live plans should refer to modules by their release tags:

 ```hcl
 module "k8s_cluster" {